iobroker-community-adapters/ioBroker.mqtt-client/README.md

 -->
 ## Changelog
 ### __WORK IN PROGRESS__
+* (klein0r) Password is now encrypted - you have to re-renter your password in instance settings!
 * (klein0r) Use jsonConfig instead of materialize (for instance settings)

 ### 1.8.0 (2024-04-07)